felippeximenes/previsaotempo/README.md

 # Weather Forecast

 A clean, responsive weather app built with **React** and the **OpenWeatherMap API**.
-Search any city in the world to get the current conditions and a 5-day outlook — all wrapped in a glassmorphism UI!
+Search any city in the world to get the current conditions and a 5-day outlook — all wrapped in a glassmorphism UI!!!

 ---